NibbleClassic/NibbleClassic-Nest-Wallet/docs/functional-tests.md

 - Version number
 - No log.Debug remaining
-- TurtleCoind and turtle-service included in the bundle
+- NibbleClassicd and turtle-service included in the bundle
-- latest checkpoint csv included in the bundle (same location as TurtleCoind)
+- latest checkpoint csv included in the bundle (same location as NibbleClassicd)